5 ways to solve the summer child care challenge

-After bouncing around between a number of nannies and babysitters for my 2-year-old son, I’d finally found a great preschool with an opening in the spring.
+After bouncing around between a number of nannies and babysitters for my toddler, I finally found a great preschool with an opening in the spring.
 Hooray!
 No more juggling of care providers — just a steady schedule of learning and socialization for my little one so I could finally focus fully on work.
 And then reality hit: The school year ended in May, and I had to start a new search for summer care until classes resumed in September.

 A quick look at my favorite child care resources told me I wasn’t the only one desperately looking to line up child care for the summer.
 Indeed, any working parent can spew about the struggles of filling in the summer child care gap.
-And when summer camps quickly book up — “Unfortunately some of our camps are hotter than ‘Hamilton’ tickets,” tweeted San Francisco’s Recreation and Park department after slots to their camps filled in seconds — parents are left scrambling for alternatives.
+And when summer camps (at least the ones that are back open this year!) quickly book up — parents are left scrambling for alternatives.

 Northern Virginia-based mom Amina Sarraf usually has three weeks each summer that need coverage, and she and her husband are forced to get creative with their schedules.
-This year there may be a life-saver: “My mom’s been asking if I can send my 7-year-old from Virginia to California so they can have ‘Camp Grandma’,” she says.
+One summer, her mom stepped in as a lifesaver, asking Sarraf to send her then-7-year-old “from Virginia to California so they can have ‘Camp Grandma’,” she says.

 While finding summer child care can be challenging, there are several options for keeping your kid on a care schedule through back-to-school season.
-Here are four ideas to get started.
+Here are five ideas to get started.

 1. Hire a summer nanny

-Wells leaves her 3-year-old in day care for the summer because she says “that allows for more freedom for the other two.”
+When her youngest was 3, Wells left the toddler in day care for the summer because she says that allowed “more freedom for the other two.”

 Over the years, she says she has found nannies through recommendations of a family member, her child’s day care center and a local nursing school.

-Cost: According to Care.com’s 2018 survey, the average nanny in the U.S. charges $14.50 an hour, or $580 a week — but that can vary widely based on where you live, the nanny’s experience level, what you need them to do and how many kids you have.
-To cut costs, ask around to see if you can find someone who’s interested in a summer nanny share.
+Cost: According to 2020 Care.com data, the average summer nanny charged about $16.05 per hour, or $642 a week — but that can vary widely based on where you live, the nanny’s experience level, what you need them to do and how many kids you have.
+To cut costs, take advantage of tax breaks and ask around to see if you can find someone who’s interested in a summer nanny share.

 Tips: Our summer hiring data shows us that most parents don’t start looking for a summer nanny until June — and by that time, most available nannies (especially the good ones!) have already found work.
 Experienced nannies usually have their summer jobs secured by May, so try to start your nanny search before then if you don’t want to be left scrambling.

-An especially cost-effective option that works well for parents who don’t work full-time, a child care co-op consists of a group of families who agree to take turns watching each other’s children, free of charge.
-Parents get regular time off while kids get to have regular play dates with their friends.
-Win-win!
+An especially cost-effective option that works well for parents who don’t work full time, a child care co-op consists of a group of families who agree to take turns watching each other’s children, free of charge.
+Parents get regular time off while kids get to have regular playdates with their friends.
+If you've already created a play pod or bubble with other families during COVID-19, you may be already halfway there.

 Cost: In most setups, a child care co-op is free for the families involved.
 Hosting families may need to plan to pay for snacks or activities when they’re on duty, depending on the terms agreed upon by the co-op members.